-ACPE focuses on financial relationships with commercial interest in the 12 month period preceding the time that the individual is being asked to assume a role controlling content of the CPE activity.
+ACPE focuses on financial relationships with an ineligible company in the 24 month period preceding the time that the individual is being asked to assume a role controlling content of the CPE activity.
+Financial relationships are relevant if the educational content an individual can control is related to the business lines or products of the ineligible company.

-Self Assessment or Self Study
+Self-Assessment or Self Study